What is Conservative Treatment for IVDD and What is the Chance My Dachshund Will Recover?

 At grades 1 and 2, which are considered mild, conservative (non-surgical) treatment is often the initial recommendation, at least until, and if, it becomes clear that your Dachshund is not healing on their own.

-Also, although not common, some owners opt to go the conservative treatment route despite a surgery recommendation due to the cost (surgery costs and average of $10,000) and personal feelings about it.
+Also, although not common, some owners choose to go the conservative treatment route despite a surgery recommendation because of the high cost (surgery costs and average of $10,000) or personal feelings about putting their dog through surgery.

 What is Conservative Treatment for IVDD in Dogs?